What to Consider Before Running Social Ads on the Facebook Network

 The purpose of your Facebook marketing is to place an ad that interrupts your potential client’s normal browsing behavior like the updates from their friends and family or those cat videos.
 Your ad should capture their attention, literally stop them scrolling in their tracks!

 Let’s start by understanding how your potential client buys your product.
 That’s right, we use the psychology of buying products or services to help guide the social ad process.
 We form a hypothesis about what will work, implement the strategy, watch the data, and optimize our ads based on that data.
 We begin by scrutinizing the sales process.

 When you obtain a customer, generally that customer goes through several steps before they commit to buy from or work with you.
 For example, once a customer becomes aware of you maybe they read more or get a sample before they buy.
-The steps taken by your customer prior to making a purchase reflect your customer’s buying process.
+The steps were taken by your customer prior to making a purchase reflect your customer’s buying process.
 We often refer to this process as a sales funnel.
-Defining your funnel will make creating an effective Facebook ad easier.
-Here’s an example of what your funnel might look like:
+Defining your funnel will make creating effective digital marketing.

 There are plenty of ways to demographically target on Facebook.
 One can target on interest, behaviors, titles, education incomes, etc., etc. Facebook has a vast amount of information you can pull in for targeting purposes.

 However, despite a wealth of information, the reality is you might not know enough about your buyers YET.
 However, you can certainly test which targets work and which don’t work.
 You shouldn’t go into this with preconceived notions.
 You are simply making a list of possible targeting options to test in Facebook.